tohweizhong/agentic-demos/sharepoint_eval/README.md

 ## ✨ Core Features

 ### 🔍 Fast Two-Step Search
-We do not scan folders slowly.
 The agent uses the modern Microsoft Graph search endpoint to find files instantly across the site.
-It then makes a fast, direct call to get sensitivity labels.
+It then makes a direct call to get Purview sensitivity labels.

 ### 🛡️ Purview Sensitivity Labels
 Shows Microsoft Purview labels (🟢 `General`, 🟡 `Confidential`, 🔴 `Highly Confidential`) next to each file using status emojis.